egalletta/srsRAN-docker-emulated/README.md

 separate containers.
 The air interface is emulated via radio samples in shared memory.

-See it happen with
+### Usage

+Clone the repository, and spin up the Docker containers with:

-    docker-compose up
+    $ docker-compose up

-After a while you'll se the UE attach:
+The initial build can take several minutes.
+The `make` command will automatically run the srsRAN build with the optimal thread count using `nproc`.

+Around 15 seconds after srsRAN begins running, you'll see the UE attach with a message similar to this:

     virtual-srsue | Network attach successful.
 IP: 172.16.0.2 virtual-srsenb | User 0x46 connected

 Now you can test the connection in a new terminal:

-    docker exec -i -t virtual-srsepc ping 172.16.0.2 PING 172.16.0.2 (172.16.0.2) 56(84) bytes of data.
+    $ docker exec -i -t virtual-srsepc ping 172.16.0.2 PING 172.16.0.2 (172.16.0.2) 56(84) bytes of data.
     64 bytes from 172.16.0.2: icmp_seq=1 ttl=64 time=25.3 ms
     64 bytes from 172.16.0.2: icmp_seq=2 ttl=64 time=24.2 ms

-*Credits go to [jgiovatto] for implementing the shared memory radio interfaces and to [FabianEckermann] for figuring out how to integrate it with Docker's IPC functionality.*
+> Credits go to [jgiovatto] for implementing the shared memory radio interfaces
+> and to [FabianEckermann] for figuring out how to integrate it with Docker's IPC
+> functionality.

 [srsRAN]: https://github.com/srsLTE/srsRAN
 [jgiovatto]: https://github.com/jgiovatto
 [FabianEckermann]: https://github.com/FabianEckermann

+#### Custom configurations

-**A note on configuration:** During build, the example config files are copied into the workdir.
+During build, the example config files are copied into the workdir during the `make` job.
 These are the files you see used in the compose file with some option overrides.
-If you want to play around with the config yourself, it is much easier to place your custom files in this directory and `ADD` them in the Dockerfile.
+If you want to play around with the config yourself, it is much easier to place your custom files in this directory and `ADD` or `COPY` them in the Dockerfile.
 You can find the exact versions in [`srsepc`], [`srsenb`] and [`srsue`].

+The config files should be added to the `/etc/srsran` directory.

 [srsepc]: https://github.com/davwheat/srsRAN/tree/faux_rf/srsepc
 [srsenb]: https://github.com/davwheat/srsRAN/tree/faux_rf/srsenb
 [srsue]: https://github.com/davwheat/srsRAN/tree/faux_rf/srsue

+#### Adding more UEs

-**Adding UEs:** The compose file contains an optional second UE.
-It uses the second IMSI from the default user_db.csv (srsEPC).
-To add more UEs, add IMSIs to the csv and tell the UEs to use them.
+The compose file contains an optional second UE.
+It uses the second IMSI from the default `user_db.csv` (inside `srsEPC`).
+To add more UEs, add IMSIs to the CSV and tell the UEs to use them.

 ### Internet access for UEs